 There are eight outstanding restaurants in the harbor.
-All serve seafood, but each has its own style, flavor, and atmosphere.
+All serve fresh seafood, but each has its own style, flavor, and atmosphere.
 All eight are in perfect locations to soak up the hustle of boats off-loading their catch after a good fishing day.
 Mother Nature’s tenants, seals, otters, ravens, osprey, and gulls provide unending entertainment in the sky and water.

 Evenings are meant for sipping the sundown.
 Most harbor eateries have decks or windows overlooking the Noyo River and the Pacific.
 Sunsets are spectacular, even on a foggy day.